Image Zend Blog PHP Development Basics

 3. PHP Has Long-Term Support Options

 The ongoing popularity of the language has resulted in a thriving open source community.
 As a result, anyone can take advantage of its ready-to-use packages and plugins.
 Plus, you can get support for your PHP applications.
-The community provides free support for PHP releases for three years after they are released.
-And Zend Server users can get long-term support for PHP releases for five years after a version’s release date, including bug and security fixes.
+The community provides free support for PHP releases for four years after they are released.

 Back to top